mbjordan/jQuery-Placeholder-Plugin/README.md

 Emulates the HTML5 Placeholder attribute in browsers without native support.

-Creating this plugin to be as small as possible was the main focus.
+Making this plugin as small as possible while keeping good functionality is the main focus.
 At just 258 bytes minified & gzipped, its small enough to inline.

 Using this plugin is very easy.
 Just: